zyhu-hu/ClimCorrector/tutorials/training_nn_bias_corrector.md

 There are two steps for data preprocessing: 1) aggregate the model output nc files to some .h5 files where each contains arrays of input and output data with dimension of (nsamples, nfeatures) and 2) further preprocess the .h5 file to do input and output normalization as well as adding additional attribute information, as well as reshape the nsamples dimension to (ntime, nlat, nlon).

+Note that I have preprocessed training data on NCAR's Derecho cluster.
+You can also directly jump to the next section about the training a PyTorch model on Derecho.
+The instructions in this section are to illustrate how to reproduce my preprocessing process.

 ### 2.1 Aggregate the model output nc files to .h5 files

 The main tool is the `data_utils` class in the ```utils/data_utils.py``` file.
 The `data_utils` class is used to aggregate many .nc files and selected input/output variables into single .h5 input and target files.
 A typical usage of the `data_utils` class can be found in the [../utils/data_utils.py](../utils/data_utils.py).